iwasahighwayman/my-elusive-whale/README.md

 And in the back yard, I have three LED lighting units, each consuming 100 mA.

 With this battery configuration, the front yard solar cells and batteries would only power the back yard LED lighting for one evening.
 Solar cells have been around since the 1960's, so there has been a lot of time to improve them to require less and less sunlight to produce an equivalent power output.
-If the next day was overcast, the batteries would still mostly or fully charge.
+If the next day was overcast, the batteries would still be partially charged.
 But if the next day was very cloudy and very little sunshine, then no LED illumination that evening.

 Time to try something different ...